 - Dark mode: I like it.
 It’s easier on the eyes, helps everything pop out of the screen.
 It’s a pleasant addition.

 For the most part, I am quite excited about this, but that’s not to say I love everything about the updates.
 Some of them are just too basic to be excited about—no innovation at all on Apple’s part.
 Android has had this technology for years now.
 Perhaps I simply don’t get how useful the updates will be.
 Here are a few thoughts on the not-so-great updates

 - Mouse support: This one will take me a while to appreciate.
 I have always thought the whole point of having a touch screen (especially one as precise and as sensitive as that on ALL our mobile devices in 2019) was to get rid of the mouse!
 I am not sure how having mouse support on the iPad will be useful.
 It’s great to have.
 Give Apple another reason to empty your bank account.
 We all know how great they are at doing that!
 Just how practically useful is a mouse for an iPad?

 - USB support: It’s unbelievable how Apple has deprived us of this for so many years and actually got away with it.
 Simply unbelievable!
 So no, I am not excited about it.
-In fact, I am probably angry it took them this long to bring that feature.
+In fact, I’m angry it took them this long to implement that feature.

-After waiting for iPadOS for four years, I hope it was worth the wait.
+After four years of waiting for iPadOS, I hope it was worth it.
 Either way, even if the iPadOS turns out to be terrible for everyday use, we are headed in the right direction.
-I simply could never get over the fact that my iPhone and IPAD PRO 2018 share the same OS.
+I simply could never get over the fact that my iPhone and IPAD PRO share the same OS.
 That drove me nuts!!!